MicaForEveryone/MicaForEveryone/README.md

 Go to **[Releases page](https://github.com/SaeedX302/MicaForEveryone/releases) > Assets > and choose the appropriate download** or [just click here to download the latest version of Mica For Everyone](https://github.com/SaeedX302/MicaForEveryone/releases/latest).

 ## Credits
+To Original MicaForEveryone Dev
+## Redesign
-Made With 🫀 By 〆༯𝙎คAEED✘🫀
+Remake With 🫀 By 〆༯𝙎คAEED✘🫀